RafiOsmanu/Flowfield-Pathfinding/README.md

 * [C++]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## What are Flow Fields

-A Flow Field is also known as vector field pathfinding, this is a technique that calculates the path from the goal to every node in the graph.
+A flow field is also known as vector field pathfinding, this is a technique that calculates the path from the goal to every node in the graph.
 It can be explained in three steps.

-*1. First we create a heatmap that calculates the distance between the goal node and every other node on the graph
+1. First we create a heatmap that calculates the distance between the goal node and every other node on the graph.

 ![HeatMap](https://user-images.githubusercontent.com/104839344/212181669-48c5e57c-56f5-4446-b43f-afaf9c6d7808.JPG)

-The idea is that with creating this heatMap we calculate the path distance to the goal for every node so that later on (in step 2) we can use these distances to create directionVectors
+The idea is that by creating this heatMap we calculate the length of the path to the goal for every node so that later on (in step 2) we can use these distances to create directionVectors

-*2. When we have created our heatmap we can use that information to create a vectorMap
+2. When we have created our heatmap we can use that information to create a vectorMap.

 #### To calculate these vectors:
-- for every node we create vectors that points towards their neighbours
+2.1 For every node we create vectors that points towards their neighbours.
-- we set the length of each vector to the normalized distance (we calculated this in step 1) of the neigbour node it points to
+2.2 Then set the length of each vector to the normalized distance (we calculated this in step 1) of the neigbour node it points to.
-- we take the average of all these vectors combined and save this direction in our node
+2.3 Finally we take the average of all these vectors combined and save this direction in our node.

-this way u wil have a vector that point upwards the gradient (so to the +- the neighbour node with te lowest distance).
-Like mentioned before u do this for every node until every node has a vector
+You will have a vector that points in the direction of the upward gradient, towards the neighboring node with the lowest distance.
+This process is repeated for every node until every node has a vector.

 ![VectorMap](https://user-images.githubusercontent.com/104839344/212182718-876c6758-bf49-4097-8adb-6d7e3f428a86.JPG)

-*3. Set the velocity of your agent to the vectors u have created
+3. Set the velocity of your agent to the vectors u have created

 ![agent to goal](https://user-images.githubusercontent.com/104839344/212186247-268b802b-1eb9-455d-8d62-4f17dda19a1d.JPG)

-This is the last step and the easiest one, you just have to check which node is at the position of your agent and then set the agents velocity to that of the vector that is present in that node * your agents maxVelocity
+The last step is pretty straightforward, you have to check which node is at the position of your agent and then set the agents velocity to that of the vector that is present in that node multiplied by your agents maximun speed.

-### Design/Implementation
+## Design/Implementation

 #### Heatmap Implementation :

--This is where we implement the heatMap

-- We use the goal as our starting node, typically it is used as the starting point for the search, the algorithm works by expanding out from the goalNode and evaluating the cost of reaching other nodes in the map.
+- Typically the goal node is used as the starting point for the search, the algorithm works by expanding out from the goal node and evaluating the cost of reaching other nodes in the map.
 The algorithm is able to efficiently find the shortest path to the goalNode by working backwards from the goal to the starting point.
 ```cpp
 		//1.HeatMap
 		//-------------------------------------------------------------